K8rly/GoVote/README.md

  - Cleaned up city names for consistency (Hts ->> Heights)
  - Dropped voter information with birth years prior to first generational bucket (1927 and earlier)
  - Organized birth year into buckets to show generational groups
- - Removed Generation Z and Millennials data as younger generations were unable to vote in earlier elections
+ - Removed younger voter data for those unable to vote in earlier elections
  - One Hot coding (party affiliation)
  - Renamed Columns and Removed irrelevant information
  - Hyper parameter tuning to find optimal classifier